aashish-ak/search_guru/README.md

 $ git clone https://github.com/<Your User Name>/search_guru.git
 ```

-Open the folder search_guru and install the dependencies
+Run this commmand in both the folders search_guru and client to install the dependencies
 ```bash
 $ npm install
 ```